Ballota nigra: Subspecies

+Etymology

 The common name comes from the Old English words har, meaning "downy or hoary", and hune, meaning the plant itself.
 This name refers to the hairs that give the herb its distinctive appearance.
-In modern times, alternative medicine practitioners have referred to the plant as "seed of Horus" and suggested that horehound takes its name from Horus, the Egyptian sun god.
+In modern times, some alternative medicine practitioners have referred to the plant as "seed of Horus" and claiming that horehound takes its name from Horus, the Egyptian sun god.